Octavia (novel): Reception

 Upon its release, Auberon Waugh reviewed the novel as "a glib, facile, immature and superficial romance" and expressed disappointment in the work since Waugh believed that Cooper could write a lot better.
 Elizabeth Grey from The Times noted that Cooper avoids the traditional romantic convention in which the heroine remains a virgin until the last page.
 Grey found the jokes annoying but still funny, and confessed to falling in love with the character of Octavia.
 Gareth, the romantic interest of Octavia, was described by the Manchester Evening News as "a gritty Welsh business tycoon" and the novel's predictable ending was remarked on, with the reviewer describing that anything other might have enraged Cooper's fandom.
 The Observer described the novel as "an incontinent little burble" but praised its word play.
 The brief review also mentioned the sub-plot where Octavia finds she can reach "a great whooshing" orgasm with Gareth.
 The Sun described the novel as "naughty and romantic" and that it made readers also think sexual and romantic thoughts.

 On its paperback release in 1978, the Fife Free Press reviewed the book as an "easy-to-read romantic story" that would make a good holiday read.
 A 1993 edition of the novel sold over 100,000 copies.
 A 2006 edition, published (with the rest of the series) at the same time as Cooper's much longer novel Wicked!, sold 10,000 copies.
 In 2018 Red magazine listed Octavia as one of their Top Ten books by Cooper.
 The eponymous Octavia in the novel is regarded as a complex character and 21st-century reviewers praised Cooper for writing a heroine who was "feisty" and "fabulously flawed".
 Anna Bonet, writing in The i Paper in 2025, described it as an escapist novel and a 1970s romcom.

 In popular culture

 The purchase of this novel, and meeting its author at a book-signing, is the subject of a chapter in the 2010 novel Village Teacher by Jack Sheffield.
+An excerpt from the novel was included by India Knight in her anthology The Dirty Bits for Girls.
 Octavia is discussed in one of the teenage diary entries in Mud by Emily Thomas, published in 2018.
 In the book, the narrator, Lydia, is given her cousin's collection of Jilly Cooper novels, which she reads and the lives of heroines like Octavia help her see a possible future.
 A different cousin states that Cooper is "unrealistic" and Lydia should read Fay Weldon or Erica Jong instead.
 In 2023, Irish journalist Emily Hourican stated that she had choose Octavia and the other novels in Cooper's romance series as her specialist subject on Mastermind.
 In 2025's Read Yourself Happy, Daisy Buchanan described how she could empathise with Octavia's insecurities.